Tens of thousands stage anti-racism march in Berlin

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-BERLIN: Tens of thousands of people marched in Berlin Saturday in a protest against racism amid growing concern over xenophobic incidents in the east of the country.
+BERLIN: Tens of thousands of people marched in Berlin on Saturday in a protest against racism after growing concern over a series of xenophobic incidents in the east of the country.

-Organisers said at least 242,000 people turned out for the rally.
-Police spoke of "several tens of thousands".
+Organisers said at least 150,000 people turned out for the march, although Berlin police were yet to release their own estimate.

-"Say it loud, say it clear, we are all indivisible," the demonstrators chanted as they marched through central Berlin in blazing sunshine.

-Some held up signs in support of migrant rescue missions in the Mediterranean, while others waved placards reading "More love, less hate" and "No room for Nazis.

 The #unteilbar collective, made up of a number of activist groups and individuals, has already staged demonstrations in the northern city of Hamburg and Munich in the south, that attracted thousands.